 I get to the restaurant around 7:30am.
 I’m always the first one to arrive; it sets the standard for the other employees.
 My hands shiver as I fumble for the keys to the backdoor.
 I’m standing ankle deep in snow, hidden in a dark alley, the catacombs of the food service industry.
 Frost billows from my mouth.
 I open the door and turn the lights on.
 The florescent bulbs flicker, exposing the pale green walls, crusted with grime.

 First, I unlock the door to the office and storage room.
 Next, I focus on everything that is temperature sensitive.
 I grab the doors to the sushi fridges from the drying rack and bring them up front.
 It takes about 35 minutes for each fridge to get below 40°F which is required by the USDA.
 Then I turn on the hot sake machine.
-There is always some dude who wants to take the edge off with a shot of sake before his 10:00am midterm.
+There is always some dude who wants to take the edge off with a shot of hot sake before his 10:00am midterm.
 Next, I turn on the deep fryer, this is the kitchen chef’s job but he hasn’t arrived yet.
 He better get here before 8:00am.
-In my restaurant if you’re on time, you’re late.
-I notice that the oil in the fryer is getting dark; I’ll tell Ernesto to change it out at the end of his shift.
+In my restaurant, if you’re on time–you’re late.
+I notice that the oil in the fryer is getting dark; I have to remember to tell Ernesto to change it out at the end his shift.
 Next, I fill the ice trays.
 As I bring buckets of ice to the soda machine, I carry bus tubs with my free hand to save trips to the back.

 Then, I grab the floor mats that are piled up in some forgotten corner of the restaurant.
 The mats are so old that they’re ripped into small shreds and they stink of old fish and bleach.
 My hands are stained black as I carry the grease-drenched mats.
 When I get to the front of the restaurant, I see Kelsey knocking at the door.
 She looks hung over.
 She better not give any customers shit today.
 I let her in.

 Next, I prep my sushi station.
 I need cutting boards, wash buckets, bar towels and trashcans.
 Ernesto strolls in at 7:52am, cutting it close buddy.
 I am very particular with how I set up my station.
 Even with my eyes closed, I want to know exactly where everything is.
 My hands operate by reflex not by thought.
 My knife is always on my left; in front of my knife is a small 6-pan of water to clean my knife after plating each dish.
 My bar towel is folded and placed on the right side of the cutting board.
 The trashcan is to my right, behind my foot.
 In the sushi fridge, the fish is on the left; the veggies are on the right.
-From left to right the fish are organized: salmon, yellowtail, tuna and shrimp.
-The veggies are organized: cucumber, carrots, green onions and bean sprouts.
+The fish lay in display trays, salmon, yellowtail, tuna and shrimp.
+The vegetables include, cucumbers, carrots, green onions and bean sprouts.
 The items on the left are used more often.
 The doors open from the left-hand side so the items on the left are easier to reach.
 All of these items are prepped before hand and backups are in a refrigerator below the bar.

 Being a chef is all about seconds.
 If something is not in the right place, I will have to turn my focus away from the food to find what I need.
 God forbid, I would have to run to the back of the house for something.
 Seconds could easily turn in to minutes, when I’m drowning in tickets every second is precious.
 I need to send out each order in under 15 minutes no matter how big the ticket is or how far behind I am.
 I turn the outside lights on, the Sushi Spot sign flickers and the restaurant is officially open.